-REP 2139 is a "nucleic acid-based amphipathic polymer (NAP)", taken as a pill, that works by preventing infected liver cells from releasing hepatitis B virus into non-infected liver cells.
+REP 2139 is a "nucleic acid-based amphipathic polymer (NAP)", taken as a pill, that works by preventing infected liver cells from releasing hepatitis B and D viruses into non-infected liver cells.
 It is being evaluated for use in combination with PEG-IFN and Tenofovir.